elpaso/qgis-connect-plugin/docs/source/intro.rst

 ===================

-The main goal of Boundless Connect plugin --- help users with setting up Boundless Plugin Repository and make it easier to them plugins and their components.
+The main goal of Boundless Connect plugin --- help users with setting up Boundless Plugin Repository and make it easier to them install plugins and their components.

 Boundless Connect plugin is the only the one "core" plugin shipped with our QGIS builds.
 It acts as "gateway" for all Boundless stuff like plugins,